GitHubKing23/ironthrivebeta/README.md

 localStorage, so no server or backend setup is required.

 The `docs/affiliates_cms.patch` file contains the full diff introducing the Affiliate CMS and aesthetic improvements, while `docs/wireframe.md` provides a high-level diagram of the current layout.
+See `docs/patch_summary.md` for a table describing each stored patch.

 ## Managing Blog Posts